noaa-fit-resources/noaa-fit-resources.github.io/_posts/2019-06-08-version-control.md

 - b.
 They must have a photo of themselves associated to the account
 - c.
 They must use 2 factor authentication
 - d.
 They can only have NOAA related work under their account
-- Note: it is good practice that your Github user name for NOAA is FirstLast-NOAA which clearly identifies it as a NOAA linked account versus a personal account}
+- Note: it is good practice that your GitHub user name for NOAA is FirstLast-NOAA which clearly identifies it as a NOAA linked account versus a personal account}
 2. Repository specific:
 - a. only allowing write access to NOAA users
 - b. all non-NOAA users can only have push access